initstring/evil-ssdp/README.md

 ![Demo Video](ssdp.mp4)

 # Usage
-A typical run looks like this:
+The most basic run looks like this:

 ```
 essdp.py eth0